 - 6.2.1 The use of renewable energy technology in the historic environment is supported where the character of the historic building or area can be protected through careful siting and design.
-Before considering micro-renewables, the energy efficiency of the building should be addressed through building maintenance, equipment upgrades and improvements to the fabric of the building. - 6.2.2 Listed building consent will be required for any works affecting the character of a Listed Building and this includes microgeneration energy technologies. - 6.2.3 Planning permission may be required for works within a Conservation Area, however recent changes to householder permitted development rights have made exceptions for some microgeneration energy technologies.
-Notably, planning permission may not be required for: - Air source heat pumps for domestic heating or hot water, installed at ground floor level and on the rear elevation of the dwelling. - Solar photovoltaic or solar thermal panels, installed on a rear elevation or non-road-facing side elevation. - Solar panels on outbuildings, provided that these are not located within the front curtilage of the dwelling - Flues for biomass heating systems or combined heat and power systems, provided that these are not attached to the principal elevation of the building.

-6.2.4 All microgeneration energy installations should be carefully planned to minimise any negative impacts on the historic character of the building or area.
+Before considering micro-renewables, the energy efficiency of the building should be addressed through building maintenance, equipment upgrades and improvements to the fabric of the building. - 6.2 Listed building consent will be required for any works affecting the character of a listed building and planning permission may be required for works within a conservation area.
+Microgeneration energy installations should be carefully planned to minimise any negative impacts on the historic character of the building or area.